 Colchicine is not recommended for treatment or prophylaxis of COVID-19 outside of approved randomized-controlled trials.

-Ascorbic acid is not recommended for treatment or prophylaxis of COVID-19 outside of approved randomized-controlled trials.
+Ascorbic acid and Vitamin D are not recommended for treatment or prophylaxis of COVID-19 outside of approved randomized-controlled trials.

-Convalescent plasma# is not recommended for treatment or prophylaxis of COVID-19 outside of approved randomized-controlled trials.
+Convalescent Plasma#/IVIG is not recommended for treatment or prophylaxis of COVID-19 outside of approved randomized-controlled trials.

-Intravenous immunoglobulin G (IVIG), Monoclonal Antibodies, Antibody Cocktails are not recommended for treatment or prophylaxis of COVID-19 outside of approved randomized-controlled trials.
+Monoclonal Antibodies/Antibody Cocktails (e.g. bamlanivimab) are not recommended for treatment or prophylaxis of COVID-19 outside of approved randomized-controlled trials.

 Antibiotics should be initiated based on local institutional antibiograms and sensitivities if bacterial infection is suspected.